The Zoo FenceThe Zoo Fence

 The “spiritual” process is a path to awakening from the dream.
 Mind you, awakening the dreamer, awakening Adam-and-Eve, not awakening the dream character, Stefan.
 Or you.
 You and I are characters in the dream.

 Or maybe not.
+It’s complicated.
 Consider this.
-Let’s say last night each of us dreamed of riding a horse across a field into a woods up to a clearing in which were a few people, men and women, some beautiful some less so, some eating a meal, who urge us to dismount, and then speak to us, observations, warnings, promises, in a foreign language we do not know but are able to undersand.
+Let’s say last night each of us dreamed of riding a horse across a field into a woods up to a clearing in which were a few people, men and women, some beautiful some less so, some eating a meal, who urge us to dismount, and then speak to us, observations, warnings, promises, in a foreign language we do not know but are able to understand.
 A dream.
 (Just for fun, I used some images I know dream analysts would enjoy, but any scenario would do here.)
 And then we awake.
-And it’s gone.
+Where is all that stuff?
+Gone, right?

 All gone.
-But while in train, it’s unmistakably there.
+Or is it?
+While in train, it’s unmistakably there.
 In my experience, I have never dreamed that I was dreaming, that the persons, things, events were not “real”.
 I have never even considered the real-ness of a dream while dreaming it.
-While dreaming, the dream is real.
+While dreaming, the dream is real..
 Even all there is.

-I am certain of that, sufficiently certain to say (cautiously) “I know it.”
+Actually, I am certain of that, sufficiently certain to say (cautiously) “I know it.”
+I mean, it makes sense, and needs to be true.

 There is more to it, of course.
 But this is a piece of it.

-A guess: It will be the same but different … in unexpected ways (whatevser that means).
+A guess: It will be the same but different … in unexpected ways (whatever that means).

 Just a guess.

-What I do know is what I have been told and what I have read by the Teachers, and I am convinced it is the Truth.
-Well, actually, Stefan, a dream character, knows what he has read and been told in the dream, and I am, Stefan is, convinced that it is True.
-Like I said, it’s complicated.
-And yet maybe not so much complicated as wondrous.
+What I do know is what I have been told and what I have read by the Teachers, , and I am convinced it is the Truth.
+Well, actually, Stefan, a dream character, knows what he has read and been told in the dream, he is convinced that it is True.
+Even wondrous.

 A self-generated, uninterrupted, causeless, purposeless, boundaryless, joy-filled, silent “Oh my.”
 Like that.